 Workplace diversity involves recognising the value of individual differences and treating everyone fairly and equally.
 In 2011 an organisational Workforce Diversity Strategy and Action Plan 2011-13 was drafted.
 From this strategy, a Workforce Diversity Steering Committee was established which meets quarterly to oversee delivery of this strategy and action plans.

-In 2012 Human Resources, together with the Organisational Development team, began the development of a diversity leadership program that aims at supporting people managers build capability in this area.
+In 2012 Human Resources, together with the Organisational Development team, began the development of a diversity leadership program to support people managers to build capability in this area.